Parent/caregiver presence policy and visitor policy:

-- Only ONE parent or caregiver will be allowed to accompany children and youth while at CHEO.
+- TWO parents or caregivers are allowed to accompany children and youth while at CHEO.

-- Only ONE parent or caregiver will be allowed to accompany children and youth while at CHEO
+- Only ONE parent or caregiver is allowed to accompany children and youth while at CHEO.

 Staying at the hospital (admitted to CHEO's inpatient units)

-- For children and youth admitted to CHEO's inpatient units, they can have two designated parents/caregivers with ONE permitted at the bedside at a time (designated parents/caregivers must be 12 or older).
+- For children and youth admitted to CHEO's inpatient units, a maximum of TWO parents, caregivers or visitors are permitted at the bedside at a time during the day.

 - Overnight, only ONE parent/caregiver is permitted to remain onsite.